Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![Screenshot of the Import blade with the Azure Automation account highlighted.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image54.png "Import blade")

-14. The portal will begin the import process, and should only take about a minute.
+14. The portal will begin the import process and should only take about a minute.

     ![Screenshot of the AzureRM.Network modules import status.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image54a.png "AzureRM.Network deployment status")